Abhishek-raj-exe/Morse-Code-Translator/README.md

 # Morse-Code-Translator
- A morse code translator made using python classes
+ A morse code translator made using python classes.

 # About Project:

-The program translates alpha-numerical letters and sentences to morse code Few special char are also supported , spaces are represented by "/" for simplicity purposes
+The program translates alpha-numerical letters and sentences to morse code.
+Few special char are also supported , spaces are represented by "/" or "|" in morse.

 Classes were implemented for practice n learning purpose